HaoWang95/selftaught-note/Spring/spring-security.md

 # create create-drop update validate, we choose default update
 spring.jpa.hibernate.ddl-auto=update
 ```
-With application properties defined, we implement the basic entities. *** Note: in our User entity, we choose to use username instead of userName.
-The reason to do this is to be consistent with definitions in UserDetails and User of Spring Security ***
+With application properties defined, we implement the basic entities.
+**Note: in our User entity, we choose to use username instead of userName.
+The reason to do this is to be consistent with definitions in UserDetails and User of Spring Security.**
 ```Java
 // RoleType definition
 public enum RoleType {